 The first dated title on these films says ‘Vienna 1937’.
 Although there is a change across the European trip from excited waving around to stable camera work, the images were taken by two or more people.
 The ‘Off to France’ sections start with boat leaving Dover (and a train in station reminiscent of the Lumiere brothers L’Arrivée d’un train en gare de la Ciotat) it seems to come first in the collection.
 There is no Coronation footage which means there is a missing reel in my box, or the camera was purchased afterward – so I’m guessing these films start in May 1937.

 I haven’t been able to place the last colour reels in an accurate time frame.
 1950s? certainly, 60’s maybe?There was less editing, fewer titles and sillier jokes.
 In between are a few moments where the filmmaker had time to frame, and wait for a ‘moment’ .
 The later images are all loose and unstructured but I’ve been happy to allow him those indulgences after 30 years.
 And we know what he can do, so the choice not to, seems OK for a man who has almost certainly gone blind in his right eye with melanoma cancer.
 It’s tempting to point to all the sun-browned bodies on the beaches and years fishing in the open as the cause, but he would have also been close to a lot of the early X-ray equipment that, taking over from his father, he championed over the years, without shielding and radiation spilling around him.
 Was that the cause?
 He died 28 November, 1968.
-He was 73 years old and his wife Rita had died sometime before him.
+He was 73 years old and his wife Rita had died in 1964.